JM89/crash-courses/CrashCourse-InterProcessCommunication/Lesson3/README.md

 The Worker class implements a single method `ExecuteAsync`, which is going to run some code in a loop.
 This loop runs until a "cancellation token" is requested (when the application is stopped by the user (CTRL+C)).

-If you run this application, you will see that its logging an entry every second in the console.
+If you run this application, you will see that it is logging an entry every second in the console.

 ![](images/09.png)